Nike-Inc/cerberus/API.md

 ### Authenticate with Cerberus as a User [GET]

-This endpoint will take a Users credentials and proxy the request to Vault to get a Vault token for the user with some extra metadata.
+This endpoint will take a Users credentials, validate them with configured Auth Connector (e.g. Okta, OneLogin), and then generate a token.

 + Request (application/json)

     + Headers

             Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=
+            X-Cerberus-Client: MyClientName/1.0.0

 + Response 200 (application/json)